 Permanent Total.
 A worker who is permanently and totally disabled typically receives 66 2/3 (or some other specified percentage) of his average weekly wage for the remainder of his life.
 In some states, benefits terminate when the worker reaches the official retirement age.

 Permanent Partial.
 Some states divide permanent partial disabilities into two categories: schedule and non-schedule.
 Schedule injuries involve a particular body part such as a finger, hand or eye.
 A worker who permanently injures a body part listed in the schedule is eligible for a specified number weeks of disability payments.
 For example, a worker who loses a finger may receive 45 weeks of disability pay based on 66 2/3 of his average weekly wage.

 If an employee has incurred a permanent partial injury not listed on a schedule, his or her disability benefits are calculated according to state law.
 Depending on the state, benefits may be based on the extent of the worker's impairment, loss of earning capacity, loss of wages, or some other factor.

 Most states provide some type of vocational rehabilitation to workers who are unable to return to their previous job due to an on-the-job injury.
 Some also provide psychological rehabilitation if a worker has suffered a work-related mental injury.

-If any employee dies due to a work-related injury, death benefits are paid to the worker's spouse, minor children and other dependents.
+If an employee dies due to a work-related injury, death benefits are paid to the worker's spouse, minor children, and other dependents.
 Burial costs are also covered.